 While some careers require specific majors, other careers are available to a wide range of academic backgrounds.
 The key is for your student to do a little research with the resources we provide.
 For example, students can visit What Can I Do with This Major to explore different career directions and how to get there.
 We encourage students to start this process early so they can create a plan for the careers they are most interested in.

 What if my student doesn't have any idea what to major in?

 Have them set up an appointment with a staff member from Career Services.
 Students can then begin the exploration process of looking at how their interests, abilities, and skills match majors and career directions.
-Career Services also offers assessments like Focus 2 which can help students explore career options.
+Career Services also offers assessments which can help students explore career options.
 Remember, though, that assessments are a starting point and not an answer.
 They aren't very effective unless students meet with us to help them interpret the results.

 I would like my student to get a job on campus, but I'm not sure how they would do that.
 I am also worried about them being overloaded if they work their first year.

 Research actually shows that students who work on campus are more likely to graduate than those who don't.
 Most of the student jobs on USC Aiken's campus average 10-12 hours per week and are scheduled around student class schedules.

 As far as how to get a job on campus, offices advertise positions in various ways.
 Flyers posted around campus, the Student Life Facebook page, and word-of-mouth are all possible sources.
 Many offices utilize the Career Services online job board, Pacer Career Connection.
 After creating a free account, students can begin a job search.
 Each posting will include application instructions.

 On-campus jobs are very popular and go quickly, so students interested in these positions should start looking prior to the start of each semester!